ccev/TrafficLight/README.md

 - The TUI is made to be used on your local computer with a local phone

-### As a CLI
+### Install using pipx (or pip)

 - `pipx install git+https://github.com/ccev/TrafficLight@cli`
   - I highly recommend using pipx.
-You can install it using `pip install pipx`.
+You can install it using `pip install pipx` if you prefer pip
-  If you prefer, you can also use pip to install TrafficLight
 - If you installed pipx correctly, the `trafficlight` command will now be available in your PATH
 - Running the TUI opens its endpoint at port `3335` of your computer.
 You can now open a supported MITM on your phone.